Our Green Wedge

 What is a green wedge?

-Karkarook Park and Braeside Park are both owned and managed by Parks Victoria and Moorabbin Airport is leased to the Commonwealth on a 99 year agreement.
-After taking these three significant parcels of land out of the equation, the remaining Green Wedge is 66 per cent held by private owners, 20 per cent held by the State and 14 per cent held by local government.
+For example Karkarook Park and Braeside Park are both owned and managed by Parks Victoria and Moorabbin Airport is owned by the Australian Government and leased on a 99 year agreement.
+The remaining Green Wedge is 66 per cent held by private owners, 20 per cent held by the Victorian Government and 14 per cent held by local government.

-Kingston is committed to turning old landfills into a series of linked parks that offer a wide range of recreational facilities and open space within our green wedge, creating a network or ‘chain’ of parks.
+It aims to see old landfills rehabilitated and transformed into a series of linked parks that offer a wide range of recreational facilities and open space within our green wedge, creating a network or ‘chain’ of parks.

-What would the Chain of Parks look like?
+What will the Chain of Parks look like?

-- a core area of 355 hectares (the size of about 150 MCGs) of publicly owned land to create continuous park “spine” from Warrigal Road, Moorabbin to Braeside Park, Dingley
+- an area of more than 300 hectares (the size of about 242 MCGs) of publicly owned land to create continuous park ‘spine’ from Karkarook Park in Heatherton to Braeside Park, Dingley

-- a range of parks to complement Braeside Park and other conversation and recreation areas
+- two major regional parklands: Karkarook Park and Braeside Park, with a range of parks to complement these and other conservation and recreation areas

 - six broad park themes including: